platforma-open/mixcr-clonotyping/.changeset/nine-mammals-flow.md

 '@platforma-open/milaboratories.mixcr-clonotyping-2': minor
 ---

-All table transformations migrated from ptransform and custop python scripts to universal PTabler tool
+- All table transformations migrated from ptransform and custop python scripts to universal PTabler tool
+- Enhance export specifications by adding format property for fraction columns